franciskmo/f18_cpre431_gitea/README.md

 To set up you'll need to have the following installed:
 * Python 2.7
 * Pip
+* Virtualenv

+To create a virutal environment:`virtualenv venv` Activate with: `source venv/bin/activate`
+Exit Venv with `deactivate`

 Install the python dependencies:
 `pip install -r requirements.txt`